Skip to main content

 Physical dependence

 Physical dependence is when your body needs and craves alcohol.
-It can mean feeling very ill without alcohol.
+It can mean you feel very ill when you do not have alcohol.

 Symptoms of physical dependence include: